bitsoex/slate/source/index.html.md

 system functions, along with examples in common programming languages.

 # Changelog

+### 2022-08-18
+Add new error code '0506'
+Added withdrawal new endpoints documentation.
+Added withdrawal methodds new endpoints documentation.

 ### 2022-03-10
 Add new error codes '0414' - '0417'